medOualla/kamailio_handle_PRACK/README.md

 # 3. Building the Docker Images
 The Dockerfiles for Kamailio and SIPp are located in ***./kamailio_handle_PRACK/dockerfiles***.
 To set up the environment, you need to build a Docker image for Kamailio version 5.7.5 in the ***kamailio_handle_PRACK/dockerfiles/kamailio\ 5.7.5*** directory.

 If you already have the Kamailio Docker image, you can use it _and change the image value_ in the **docker-compose.yml** file.
 The same applies to the SIPp Dockerfile located in ***kamailio_handle_PRACK/dockerfiles/SIPp***.

-# 4. Steps to Build Docker Image
+# 4. Steps to Build Docker Images
 # 4.1.
 Building kamailio 5.7.5 docker image
 Navigate to the directory containing the kamailio 5.7.5 Dockerfile, then run the build command:
 ```bash